YOURsammich/classic-arcade-game/README.md

-# How to run
+# Dependencies / Technologies used #
+* HTML
+* CSS
+* JavaScript

+# Getting started #
-* download or clone the repo and open index.html
+Simply download/clone repo and open index.html in your browser

-# How to play
+# How to play #
 * Pick a character
 * The goal is to get to the other side of the map
 * Avoid hitting the bugs, if a bug hits you, you will lose health